JetBrains/kotlin-playground/examples.md

 ## Automatic initialization

-Add `<script>` tag into the page and specify code blocks selector to attach via `data-selector` HTML attribute.
+Insert a `<script>` element into your page and specify what elements should be converted in its `data-selector` attribute.
 ```html
 <script src="https://unpkg.com/kotlin-runcode@1/dist/runcode.min.js" data-selector=".kotlin-code"></script>
 ```